murelh/hiboutik-sync/README.md

 And finally, Hiboutik Sync will contact your WooCommerce API and reduce the stock of the given product.

 **The very important thing to know is that products match on Hiboutik products's barcode and WooCommerce products's UGS number (also called SKU number).**

+## Task List
+[ ] Make a wordress setting page for the plugin

+## Questions

+Questions about this plugin can be asked at http://murelh.info/blog/hiboutik-sync